RaphaelNekam/laser2world/README.md

 - Compatible Raspberry Pi camera module

 ### libcamera2opencv
 - The project uses [libcamera2opencv](https://github.com/berndporr/libcamera2opencv/) by [Bernd Porr](https://github.com/berndporr) for accessing video frames.
 It relies on modifying the saturation parameter, which is not yet available in the main branch (as of 20/05/2025).
-Please use the version from the pending pull request (link to be added once available).
+Please use the version from the [pending pull request](https://github.com/berndporr/libcamera2opencv/pull/1) or my [repository fork](https://github.com/RaphaelNekam/libcamera2opencv_fork).
 - Follow the installation instructions provided in the libcamera2opencv repository.

 ## Project Structure